vruusmann/blog/_posts/2020-01-19-converting_logistic_regression_pmml.md

 The list selector syntax (`["Gender", "Marital"]`) yields a two-column string array, which is first one-hot-encoded to an eight-column integer array, and then polynomially combined into a 36-column integer array.
 The first eight elements correspond to raw categories (ie. `Gender=Male, Gender=Female, Marital=Absent, ..`), and the remaining twenty eight ((8 * (8 - 1)) / 2) elements to interactions between them (ie. `Gender=Male * Gender=Female, Gender=Male * Marital=Absent, ..`).

-Using the [`PolynomialFeatures`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PolynomialFeatures.html) transformer class for feature interactions does the job, but is far from elegance and efficiency.
+Using the [`PolynomialFeatures`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PolynomialFeatures.html) transformer for feature interactions does the job, but is far from elegance and efficiency.
 The main complaint is that it lacks the concept of feature boundaries ("treat the leading n elements as belonging to feature A, and the following m elements as belonging to feature B"), which could be used to prevent the generation of meaningless or undesirable interaction terms.
 For example, interaction terms which combine different categories of the same feature (eg. `Gender=Male * Gender=Female`) are non-sensical from the real-life perspective, and risk blowing up numerical algorithms due to high collinearity with other terms.

 Fighting collinearity is a major issue when training unregularized (logistic-) regression models.
 A common source of highly correlated features is the binarization or one-hot-encoding of string columns.
-The `OneHotEncoder` transformer class fixes this by allowing one category level to be excluded from the one-hot-encoding process.
+The `OneHotEncoder` transformer fixes this by allowing one category level to be excluded from the one-hot-encoding process.
 Most data scientist habitually drop the first category level.

 The logistic regression model is associated with transformations by constructing a two-step pipeline.